 - Working with 30 providers on our Youth Committee, CCH helped restore some of the 33% ($1.6 million) in yearly state funding cuts to homeless youth programs since FY2008, securing $900,000 (28%) more than a year earlier ($4.1 million total).
 CCH also worked to restore $2.5 million, to $4 million total, for homeless prevention grants to Illinois households.
 A program created in 2000 by CCH advocacy, prevention grants have helped almost 100,000 households, but state funding peaked at $11 million four years ago.

 - CCH launched its Statewide Network, organizing shelter providers and residents from nine suburban and downstate cities to advocate on shared issues.
-A community organizer works in Aurora, Bloomington, Elgin, Joliet/Will County, Maywood, Peoria, Rockford, Springfield, and Waukegan/Lake County.
+A community organizer works with more than 40 organizations in Aurora, Bloomington, Elgin, Joliet/Will County, Maywood, Peoria, Rockford, Springfield, and Waukegan/Lake County.

 - Our Prostitution Alternatives Round Table (PART) led Springfield-based advocacy for the End Demand Illinois campaign.
 By May, PART spearheaded passage of its third state laws in three years, with advocacy from prostitution survivors in our SAGE group: The newest law strengthens the state’s anti-trafficking laws (2012).
 Also, the campaign proposed a law that allows those who can prove they were trafficked to apply for court dismissal of prostitution-related convictions (2011); and a law requiring that underage minors arrested for prostitution be referred to child welfare as abuse victims (2010).